aweditya/ox64-labs/README.md

 - set clock source
 - set clock freq divider (divides clock frequency by register val + 1 (so 0 is no division, 1 is divide by 2, etc))
 - enable timer interrupts for one of the match values

+currently, we can see the timer counting up and wrapping around when it hits the match value, and even setting the timer match status register.
+However, it's just not triggering interrupts.
+We can manually trigger a timer interrupt by writing to the corresponding interrupt pending register, but we don't know why the plic timer isn't triggering those itself.